alexanderbazhenoff/ansible-collection-linux/roles/zabbix_agent/README.md

 This role installs zabbix agent and configures them for services, apps and platform autodiscovery on [Zabbix Server side](#setup-on-zabbix-server-side).

-Configure tags for discovery of: mysql, postgresql, bareos, nginx, apache, isc-dhcp-server, memcached, virtualization, containerization, baremetal platforms vendors and many more.
+Configure tags for discovery of: mysql, postgresql, Bareos, nginx, apache, isc-dhcp-server, memcached, virtualization, containerization, baremetal platforms vendors and many more.

 Preamble